 Difference from traditional page load timing

-To provide optimized data for single page app monitoring, New Relic measures page load timing in a new way: by wrapping low level browser functions, both synchronous and asynchronous.
+To provide optimized data for single page app monitoring, we measure page load timing in a new way: by wrapping low level browser functions, both synchronous and asynchronous.
 This gives a fuller depiction of how long it takes to complete the changes required for a new view.

 This is different from the traditional method for page load timing.
 Traditional page load timing uses the firing of the